bio-raum/FooDMe2/docs/methods/16S_fish.md

 :scroll: **Official Methods:**

-This system is used in an official method for mammals and birds, but **not** for fish species!!!
+!!!This system is used in an official method for mammals and birds, but **not** for fish species!!!

 * Illumina, Iontorrent: Amtliche Sammlung von Untersuchungsverfahren: [BVL L 00.00-184](https://www.dinmedia.de/de/technische-regel/bvl-l-00-00-184/367584412) (German)